Aaron Cross

-Aaron Cross (born in Waterloo, Iowa, on June 28, 1975) is a quadriplegic American archer.
+Aaron Cross (born June 28, 1975, Waterloo, Iowa) is a quadriplegic American archer.

 Education and sport

 He graduated from Augsburg College in 1997.
+He is currently working on his Masters in Vocational Rehabilitation Counseling at Saint Cloud State University.

+Cross was paralyzed in an accident while training for the Olympics.

-He competed in the 1996 Summer Paralympics and in the 2000 Summer Paralympics, but did not medal either time.
-He went on to compete in the 2002 Wheelchair Archery World Championships in Nymburk.
-Finally as a member of the American team he won bronze in Archery at the 2004 Summer Paralympics.
+He competed in the 1996 Summer Paralympics, taking fourth place, and in the 2000 Summer Paralympics, taking fifth place.
+He went on to compete in the 2002 Wheel-chair Archery World Championships in Nymburk.
+He won bronze in the Men's team event in archery at the 2004 Summer Paralympics.

-Aaron is currently working on his Masters in Vocational Rehabilitation Counseling at Saint Cloud State University.
+As a member of the U.S. World Archery Team, he won a Team Silver 2002, a Bronze in 1994, and a Gold in 1993.

-Aaron has been featured in nationally syndicated magazines such as, Sport' N Spokes, Paraplegic News, Target and Spirit Magazine along with being featured on local, regional and national print and electronic media such as ABC and NBC.
+Cross has been featured in nationally syndicated magazines such as, Sport' N Spokes, Paraplegic News, Target and Spirit Magazine along with being featured on local, regional and national print and electronic media such as ABC and NBC.

-Assistance in accomplishing personal goals, sports goals, business goals, whatever they may be; yes even assistance in writing resumes, organization, building self-confidence and daily living skills.
+In 2005, he was the first wheelchair user to attempt and finish a Navy SEAL (SAC) training course.
+He completed the course a second time in 2009.